-This strawberry apple crisp with oats is bursting with jammy, fruity flavor.
+This strawberry apple crisp is bursting with jammy, fruity flavor.
 The ripe sweetness of strawberries perfectly balances the subtle tang from lemon zest.
-Brown sugar and vanilla provide comforting aromas and the rolled oats in the golden brown, buttery crisp topping add nutty flavor and a satisfying chewy texture.
+Just imagine the comforting aroma of brown sugar and vanilla filling the kitchen.
+Rolled oats in the golden brown, buttery crisp topping add nutty flavor and a satisfying chewy texture.

 Crisps are simple, recipes that turn a generous amount of fruit into an easy, delicious dessert.

 I've made the topping with half whole wheat flour in order to add a rustic texture and nutty flavor to the crisp.
-Rolled oats give a toothsome texture and additional heartiness.
+Rolled oats provide a chewy texture and additional heartiness.

-But surely you don't need more convincing.
-Read on for all the details.
+But you don't need more convincing.
+Have you turned on the oven yet?

 Jump to: